mullvad/mullvadvpn-app/docs/security.md

 ensure no network traffic leaks out unencrypted.

 The app avoids the term "kill switch".
-Because it sounds like a red button That has to be *engaged when a problem arises*.
+Because it sounds like a red button that has to be *engaged when a problem arises*.
 This app is much more proactive and applies [strict firewall rules](#app-states) directly when it leaves the [disconnected] state and keeps those rules active and enforced until the app comes back to the [disconnected] state via an explicit user request again.
 Said strict firewall rules unsure that packets can only